binkley/modern-java-practices/README.md

 * Edit [`config/pmd/custom-rules.xml`](config/pmd/custom-rules.xml) to adjust
   how PMD reviews your code (the sample in this project is from the PMD website)
+* To open the report for Spotbugs, build locally and use the `<project root>/build/reports/spotbugs/` (Gradle) path.
+  The path shown in a Docker build is relative to the interior of the container
+* To open the report for PMD, build locally and use the `<project root>/build/reports/pmd/` (Gradle) or `<project root/target/site/` (Maven) path.
+  The path shown in a Docker build is relative to the interior of the container

 ### Modernizer